Zerstoren-ak/Learn-async-API-Music_search_web_app/README.md

 # Music-search-web-app

-Learning to work with iTunes API, async functions and fetch().
+Learning to work with API, async functions and fetch().